SUJEET-JMI/Assignment/README.md

 # Station Management System

 A modern React-based frontend application for managing stations.
-Built with Vite, React Router, Tailwind CSS, and Axios for API communication.
+Built with Vite, React Router, Tailwind CSS, and fetch for API communication.

 ## Features